zacanger/niddesa/text/generated-translations/cullaniddesa/23-sinhala-google.md

 Received "means whether there is a neglect in a fourth meditation, whether there is an agreement of the mind, Whether there is a single purpose, whether there is a distraction in the mind, whether there is concentration, The power of samadhi is whether there is a samadhi samadhi.
-Ignorance of the Fourth Meditation and Consensus is purified, shining, defiled, softened to karma Those who are fit are those who are free from lust and those who are pure.
+Ignorance of the Fourth Meditation and Consensus is purified, shining, defiled, softened to kamma Those who are fit are those who are free from lust and those who are pure.
 Clean Neglect and Reconciliation means Neglect and Reconciliation in the Four Noble Truths So the Buddha then declared.